MrMusic25/linux-pref/README.md

 #### importText()
 Finally decided to make this a common function, reads an input text file into a variable for script use

+#### dynamicLinker()
+Dynamically links the longName, shortName, and filename of a script to /usr/bin, or any other given path.
+Helps with ease of use.

 #### Other jobs
 There is now a small function that runs each time commonFunctions.sh is sourced - `if $1 is -v|--verbose`, it will enable debugging and shift arguments for use.